Nexmo/nexmo-developer/_tutorials/fbm-product-info.md

 Click on your app and then click the External Accounts tab.
 Facebook Pages that you've linked to your Nexmo account are listed.
 Click the `Link` button to link your application to the desired Facebook Page.

 > At this point you have the preparatory work completed.
-You now have a Nexmo app and your Facebook Page connected to your Nexmo account.
+You now have a Nexmo app and your Facebook Page connected to your Nexmo account, and your app linked to your Facebook Page.
 In subsequent sections you will write the code for your application.

 ## Get Ngrok up and running